What is the Google SERP? (Search Engine Results Page)

 At first, AdWords was available to only 350 advertisers.
 Now, ads are a staple of the SERPs.
 And Alphabet (Google’s parent) happily profits from those ads.
 Here’s a simple timeline of the search engine result page:

 - Image search came on the scene in 2001.

-- YouTube made online video a thing in 2005
+- YouTube took online video by storm in 2005.

 - Google introduced Universal Search in 2007.
-That feature combined local packs, related searches, images, videos, news, etc. in the main search results.
+This feature combined local packs, related searches, images, videos, news, etc. in the main search results.

 - In 2016, the ads in the right rail disappeared.

-Fast forward to today, and you could argue that the Google SERP is no longer just a search engine.
+Fast forward to today, and you’ll notice that Google’s zero-click focus has continued to evolve.
+In fact, you could argue that the Google SERP is no longer just a search engine.
 It’s a stand-alone website.

-Google is becoming a sales facilitator.
-It interjects itself into the sales process and keeps the searcher on Google properties until the final checkout.
+Depending on the industry or the topics, Google is evolving into a sales facilitator – not just a search engine.
+Its goal is to interject itself into the sales process and keep the searcher on Google properties until the final checkout.

 Want to book a hotel in Chicago?
 The Google SERP now provides you with a widget to book your room.
 What’s more, it also lets you filter results right in the SERPs!
 Enter the dates.
 Sort by best match, lowest price, or highest rating.
 Designate the number of guests.
 Specify your preference for customer rating or hotel class (or both).

 If you’d rather bring your pooch, just let Google know.
 Maybe you need free parking?
 No problem.
 How about a kid-friendly hotel?
 Yep, designate that, as well.